 Classes cover a wide range of topics to meet a variety of skill levels and interests, while new courses are developed that address specific educational needs in the community.

-Introductory courses are geared to those students requiring basic knowledge, while intermediate and advanced courses in the most current hardware and software technology are offered to students with more specialized needs.
+Introductory courses are geared to those students requiring basic knowledge, while intermediate and advanced courses in current software technology are offered to students with more specialized needs.
 Course offerings are diverse.
-For example, we offer several levels of courses on spreadsheets, covering topics such as charts, pivottables, spreadsheet design, and macros.
-Courses are also presented on database management, Microsoft Office, web design, web development, digital publishing, and programming.
+For example, we offer several levels of courses on spreadsheets, covering topics such as charts, PivotTables, PowerPivot, data analysis, spreadsheet design, and Excel VBA.
+Courses are also presented on database management, Office 365, web development, desktop publishing, data visualization, data analysis, SharePoint, Power Automate, SQL, and programming.

-For a complete course listing, access our on-line class schedule through the table of contents.
+For a complete course listing, access our on-line class schedule.
 To request a printed course catalog, call our registration office at (314) 984-9000, e-mail firstname.lastname@example.org, or use our on-line form.

 You may also be interested in five reasons to choose the Computer Education & Training Center.

-The Computer Education & Training Center (CETC) is in the new West County Continuing Education Center, conveniently located near the intersection of Interstate 270 and Manchester Road just south of Highway 40.
+The Computer Education & Training Center (CETC) is in West County at 12837 Flushing Meadows, 63131, conveniently located near the intersection of Interstate 270 and Manchester Road just south of Highway 64.
 The building has been extensively renovated to offer an exceptional learning environment.
-The design incorporates the latest classroom innovations with student amenities that foster the learning process.

 The Center features new classrooms designed for effective computer training, updated audiovisual equipment, flexible room layouts, and a centralized student area that includes a student break room, kitchen, and lounge seating.
 All facilities are on the first floor, providing easy access to parking, the check-in area, classes, and registration staff.